DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Today's challenge is to build a place to store your reflections on the next 22 days of code.
 * Day 79 - Yakkety Yak!
 	* Day 79 is all about getting our web pages to talk back to the webserver with forms of course.
+* Day 80 - Incoming!
+	* So you collected data, but have no way to access it.
+Learn how to deal with data from forms using our new favorite friend, Flask.